breslav/breslav.github.io/content/blog/2025-04-15-optim/index.md

 ### Adam
 The last type of optimizer we will cover is [Adam](https://arxiv.org/pdf/1412.6980) (short for adaptive moment estimation) which essentially combines momentum with adaptive learning rates (RMSProp).
-While I haven't checked whether ADAM is still state of the art it seems like the common choice of optimizer in many publications.
+While I haven't checked whether Adam is still state of the art it seems like the common choice of optimizer in many publications.

 Below is the algorithm as written in the original paper.
-Since we have already discussed the key components that ADAM combines, it should be relatively easy to understand this algorithm.
+Since we have already discussed the key components that Adam combines, it should be relatively easy to understand this algorithm.

 {{< imgproc adam Resize "800x" "Adam Algorithm" >}} Adam Algorithm (from the paper). {{< /imgproc >}}